plume-lib/plume-scripts/README.md

 ## Git version control

+**The maintained version of these scripts is in https://github.com/plume-lib/git-scripts.
+The scripts will be removed from the plume-scripts repository in the future.**

 ### ediff-merge-script

 A script for use as a git mergetool; runs Emacs ediff as the mergetool.